Brined Whole Roasted Tandoori Cauliflower is flavorful throughout! Brining gets the flavor started, then it’s roasted with Indian-inspired spices!

 - Drain the cauliflower, pat dry and place in baking dish.

-- Combine yogurt, olive oil, tandoori seasoning, ginger, cayenne, and salt and black pepper to taste.
+- Combine yogurt, olive oil, tandoori seasoning, ginger, garlic, cayenne, and salt and black pepper to taste.

 - Coat the cauliflower with the yogurt mixture.